-Howard has significant experience in all areas of federal government contracts law involving the Federal Acquisition Regulation (FAR), the DOD Supplement to the FAR (DFARS), and other agency FAR Supplements, as well as working with US export control statutes and regulations, with a particular focus on the Arms Export Control Act (AECA) and the International Traffic in Arms Regulations (ITAR).
+Howard has significant experience in all areas of federal government contracts law involving the Federal Acquisition Regulation (FAR), the DOD Supplement to the FAR (DFARS), other agency FAR Supplements, federal agency grants, including grants from the Department of Defense and Department of Energy as well as working with US export control statutes and regulations, with a particular focus on the Arms Export Control Act (AECA) and the International Traffic in Arms Regulations (ITAR).
 Howard has worked extensively with pharmaceutical and medical device manufacturers, and has regularly focused on the General Services Administration (GSA) and Department of Veterans Affairs (VA) Federal Supply Schedule (FSS) contracts.
 He has also worked with pharmaceutical manufacturers in connection with the VA Master Agreement, Medicare and Medicaid qualification, and other aspects of federal government contracting, including master agreements and blanket purchase agreements.
 Howard works closely with Sidley’s Global Arbitration, Trade and Advocacy and Healthcare practices.